readthedocs/readthedocs.org/docs/development/design/ext-theme/landing-page/user-stories.rst

   need a high level overview of how Read the Docs can be integrated with my team's tools so I can plan to make it happen.*

-Initiate users
+Beginners
 ^^^^^^^^^^^^^^^

-  *I as a initiate user and a Software Engineer/Technical Writer need to have the next step clearly pointed out so I don't loose time looking for what to do.*
+  *I as a beginner and a Software Engineer/Technical Writer need to have the next step clearly pointed out so I don't loose time looking for what to do.*

-Initiate Intermediate or Advanced
+Intermediate or Advanced
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

   *I as a intermediate or advanced user